ractivejs/ractivejs.github.io/legacy/0.4.0/Using Ractive with Browserify.md

----
-title: Using Ractive with Browserify
+# Using Ractive with Browserify
----

 [Browserify](http://browserify.org/) is a way of using [node-style](http://nodejs.org/) requires in the browser, bundling your scripts into a single file for efficient deployment.

 There are two Browserify transforms available that you can use for Ractive.js: